-Nevada prohibits entrapment, which is when police trick someone into carrying out a crime he/she had no prior intentions of committing.
-If a defendant in a criminal case can show that the police entrapped him/her, the charge should be dismissed.
+Nevada law prohibits entrapment, which is when police trick or lure someone into committing a crime when he/she had no prior intentions of doing so.
+If a defendant in a criminal case can show that the police entrapped him/her, courts will typically dismiss the charges.

 Entrapment is a common defense in Nevada cases where undercover officers made the arrest.
 This typically includes such charges as:

 Below our Las Vegas entrapment attorneys answer frequently-asked-questions about how police misconduct serves as a defense to criminal charges in Nevada.
 Click on a topic to go directly to that section:

 - 1. What is police entrapment in Nevada?
 Is it legal?

 - 2. What charges can an entrapment defense get dismissed in Nevada?